z-shell/zsh-select/docs/README.md

 </h1><p align="center">
   <a href="https://asciinema.org/a/48490" target="_blank"><img src="https://asciinema.org/a/48490.svg" /></a>
 </p><p>
   Video: <a href="https://asciinema.org/a/48490" target="_blank">Asciinema</a>.
-You can resize the video by pressing <code>Ctrl-+</code> or <code>Cmd-+</code>.
+You can resize the video by pressing <kbd>Ctrl-+</kbd> or <kbd>Cmd-+</kbd>.
 </p>

 ## Introduction

 A shell command that will display selection list.
 It is similar to `selecta`, but uses curses library to do display, and when compared to `fzf`, the main difference is approximate matching instead of fuzzy matching.
 It is written in Zshell and has it's capabilities:

 - patterns, allowing multi-term searching
 - curses module
-- approximate matching (`Ctrl-F`)
+- approximate matching (<kbd>Ctrl-F</kbd>)

 The file `zsh-select` can be copied to any `bin` directory. `Zsh` will serve as say `Ruby`, and `zsh-select` will be a regular program available in system.

-Pressing `o` will make elements uniqe.
-To search again after pressing enter, press `/`.
-Approximate matching mode is activated by `Ctrl-F`.
+Pressing <kbd>o</kbd> will make elements uniqe.
+To search again after pressing enter, press <kbd>/</kbd>.
+Approximate matching mode is activated by <kbd>Ctrl-F</kbd>.

 ## Installation

 Simply copy file `zsh-select` to any `bin` directory such as `/usr/local/bin`.
 The package is also available as plugin. `zsh-select` will be available in interactive `Zsh` sessions only when using this method.
 Nevertheless, integration with `Vim` and other uses will simply work when `Zsh` is your main shell.
 Also, plugin managers often allow easy updates.

 ## Integration with Vim

 Adding following snippet to `vimrc` will provide `\f` keyboard shortcut that will run `zsh-select` as file-selector.
-Multi-term searching and approximate matching (`Ctrl-F`) will be available.
+Multi-term searching and approximate matching (<kbd>Ctrl-F</kbd>) will be available.
 The snippet is based on code from `selecta` github page (MIT license):

 ```vim
 " Run a given vim command on the results of fuzzy selecting from a given shell